Scene-adaptive Knowledge Distillation for Sequential Recommendation via Differentiable Architecture Search: Related Work

-Deep neural networks have achieved superior recommendation accuracy in SRS tasks due to their powerful capacity in modeling complicated and long-term user behavior relations.
+Deep neural networks have achieved superior recommendation accuracy in SRS tasks.
 In general, these models could be classified into three categories, namely RNN-based, CNN-based and self-attention based methods.
-Recurrent Neural Network (RNN) has shown superb performance in many NLP tasks and were also successfully applied into the SRS field.
 Specifically, Hidasi \textit{et al.} \cite{hidasi2015session} proposed GRU4Rec, which is the first RNN-based sequential recommendation model.
 Following this work, many extended works were proposed, which either optimized a new ranking loss~\cite{hidasi2018recurrent}, incorporated more context features~\cite{gabriel2019contextual}, or developed more advanced data augmentation~\cite{tan2016improved}.
 While effective, these models rely heavily on the hidden states of the entire past, which cannot take full advantage of the parallel processing resources (e.g., GPU and TPU)~\cite{yuan2019simple} during training.
 Therefore, Convolutional Neural Network (CNN) and self-attention based models are proposed to mitigate such limitations~\cite{tang2018personalized,yuan2019simple,kang2018self,sun2019bert4rec}.
 Among them, Tang \textit{et al.} \cite{tang2018personalized} proposed Caser, which embeds a sequence of user-item interactions into an ``image'' and learn sequential patterns as local features of the image by using wide convolutional filters.
 Subsequently, \cite{yuan2019simple} proposed NextItNet, a very deep 1D temporal CNN-based recommendation model which particularly excels at modeling long-range item sequences.
 In addition, self-attention based models, such as SASRec~\cite{kang2018self} and BERT4Rec~\cite{sun2019bert4rec}, also showed competitive accuracy for SRS tasks as well.
 SASRec~\cite{kang2018self} utilized the popular self-attention mechanism to model long-term sequential semantics by encoding user’s historical behaviors.
 Inspired by the great success of BERT~\cite{devlin2018bert} in NLP filed, Sun \textit{et al.} \cite{sun2019bert4rec} proposed BERT4Rec, which uses the transformer architecture and masked language model to learn bidirectional item dependencies for better sequential recommendations.
 In this paper, we present AdaRec by applying NextItNet, SASRec \& BERT4Rec as teacher networks given their superior performance in literature.
 In addition, Wu \textit{et al.} \cite{wu2020sse} proposed SSE-PT, a personalized transformer model which applies stochastic shared embeddings (SSE) regularization to achieve personalized user representations.
 With the advancement on Graph Neural Networks (GNN), GNN-based sequential models, such as SR-GNN~\cite{wu2019session}, GC-SAN~\cite{xu2019graph} and MA-SAN~\cite{ma2020memory}, have also attracted attention yielded substantial improvements in recommendation accuracy.
 Besides, there are some other works~\cite{ma2019hierarchical,lv2019sdm,peng2020ham} that designs novel neural network modules for sequential recommendations.
 For instance, HGN~\cite{ma2019hierarchical}, a hierarchical gating neural network, adopts a feature gating and an instance gating to determine what item features should be used for recommendation.
 SDM~\cite{lv2019sdm} integrates a multi-head self-attention module with a gated fusion module to capture both short- and long-term user preferences.
 HAM~\cite{peng2020ham} develops hybrid associations models to further capture sequential and multi-order user-item association patterns for sequential recommendations.